Srijana1425/HR_Database_project4/README.md

 ## Project Files 📁
 To further understand our project, please refer to the following files and directories in the repository:
--*CURD Screenshots* : Folder containing CRUD operation screenshots.
+- *CURD Screenshots* : Folder containing CRUD operation screenshots.
--*DDL Screenshots* : Folder containing Data Definition Language (DDL) screenshots.
+- *DDL Screenshots* : Folder containing Data Definition Language (DDL) screenshots.
--*ERD Screenshots* : Folder containing Entity Relationship Diagrams (ERDs) screenshots.
+- *ERD Screenshots* : Folder containing Entity Relationship Diagrams (ERDs) screenshots.
--*Standout Suggestion Screenshots* : Folder containing screenshots of standout suggestions for improving the database.
+- *Standout Suggestion Screenshots* : Folder containing screenshots of standout suggestions for improving the database.
--*PPT Representation* : File: `SrijanaThapa_ppt_representation.pptx` This PowerPoint presentation provides a visual overview of the project, steps taken, and key outcomes.
+- *PPT Representation* : File: `SrijanaThapa_ppt_representation.pptx` This PowerPoint presentation provides a visual overview of the project, steps taken, and key outcomes.
 You can view it [here](https://github.com/Srijana1425/HR_Database_project4/blob/main/SrijanaThapa_ppt_representation.pdf).
--*SQL Code* : File: `code.sql` Contains the SQL code used for creating and managing the database.
+- *SQL Code* : File: `code.sql` Contains the SQL code used for creating and managing the database.
 You can view it [here](https://github.com/Srijana1425/HR_Database_project4/blob/main/code.sql).